jafranjemal/aavanamkit/packages/designer/README.md

 You can access these templates by clicking the **"New from Template"** button in the demo.
 The complete source code for these templates can be found in `packages/designer/src/lib/templates.js`.

 ## ✨ The AavanamKit Ecosystem

-**AavanamKit** is a monorepo containing two distinct but perfectly synchronized packages.
-Think of them as the **Architect** and the **Construction Crew**.
+AavanamKit is a monorepo containing two distinct but perfectly synchronized packages:

-### 🎨 `@aavanamkit/designer` (The Architect)
+### 🎨 `@aavanamkit/designer` (Your Visual Dev Tool)

-This is the powerful, embeddable React component that provides a full WYSIWYG "design studio" for your users.
-It's the visual heart of the system where the blueprints (`template.json`) are created.
+A powerful, embeddable **React component** that provides a full WYSIWYG "design studio."
+Use it in your local development environment to visually build and export your document templates.

-- **Visual Canvas**: Drag, drop, resize, and style every element with intuitive controls.
+- **Complete Visual Canvas:** A full WYSIWYG experience.
+Drag, drop, resize, rotate, and style every element with an intuitive properties panel.
-- **Data Binding**: Your users can visually link design elements directly to your application's data schema.
+- **Powerful Data Binding:** Visually map any element's property to your application's data schema.
+The designer intelligently flattens complex, nested JSON for easy use.
-- **Advanced Components**: Includes a powerful, auto-paginating table that intelligently handles page breaks and header repetition.
+- **Advanced Components Built-In:** Go beyond simple text and images with a powerful, **auto-paginating Table** that handles page breaks automatically, plus support for Barcodes and various Shapes.

-**» Learn more about the Designer**

-### ⚙️ `@aavanamkit/engine` (The Construction Crew)

-This is a pure, headless Node.js library with zero browser dependencies.
-It takes the blueprints created by the designer, merges them with your live data, and builds the final, pixel-perfect documents on your server.

-- **Multi-Format**: Generate PDF, DOCX, and HTML from the same template.
-- **Automated**: Perfect for API responses, scheduled jobs, or sending email attachments.
-- **Robust**: Intelligently handles missing template properties to prevent crashes from incomplete or older template versions.

-**» Learn more about the Engine**

-# @aavanamkit/designer

-The visual, embeddable React component for designing data-driven document templates.

----

-## ✨ About The Component

-`@aavanamkit/designer` is a complete **design studio in a box**.
-It provides a powerful WYSIWYG canvas that you can embed directly into your React application, allowing your users to create and manage their own document layouts without writing any code.

----

-## 🚀 Core Features

-- **Full WYSIWYG Canvas**
-  A complete drag-and-drop interface for designing invoices, receipts, tickets, and more.

-- **Component-Based Elements**
-  Includes Text, Image, Shape, Barcode, and an advanced, auto-paginating Table.

-- **Powerful Data Binding**
-  Easily bind any element to your application's data structure via a `schema` prop.

-- **Live Template Gallery**
-  Provide your users with professional, pre-built templates to get them started.

-- **Flexible Page Control**
-  Supports standard page sizes (A4, Letter), custom dimensions, and a "Continuous Roll" mode for thermal printers.

----
+- **Total Page Control:** Full control over your document's layout.
+Choose standard sizes like A4/Letter, define custom dimensions, switch between portrait/landscape, or use the **Continuous Roll** mode for dynamic-height thermal printer receipts.
+- **Professional Workflow Tools:** Speed up your design process with keyboard shortcuts, canvas zoom & pan, and a built-in gallery of production-ready templates to start from.
+- **Conditional Rendering:** Easily set rules to show or hide elements based on your live data (e.g., only show a "Discount Applied" label if `discount > 0`).
+- **Pre-Printed Stationery Support:** Upload an image of your pre-printed paper as a background to perfectly align your digital design with your physical media.
+- **Instant JSON Export:** Get a clean, production-ready template JSON with one click.

 ## 📦 Installation